Rick Holdcroft

 Rick Holdcroft is a member of the Nebraska Legislature for District 36 from Bellevue, Nebraska.
 He was elected to the Nebraska Legislature on November 8, 2022.
 Holdcroft is the first senator to serve District 36 since it was relocated to Sarpy County after the Nebraska Legislature's 2021 redistricting.
 Holdcroft served in the United States Navy for 28 years.

 Political positions

 Holdcroft is pro-life and says he supports the decision of the United States Supreme Court in Dobbs v.
 Jackson Women's Health Organization.

+On January 7, 2026, Holdcroft introduced Legislative Bill 767, known as the Certified Help Options in Claims Expertise (CHOICE) for Veterans Act.
+The legislation seeks to establish a state-level regulatory framework for private, non-accredited entities that charge fees for assisting with veterans' benefit claims, a role the U.S. Department of Veterans Affairs (VA) historically restricts to accredited attorneys and Veterans Service Officers (VSOs).